openmainframeproject/tac/process/collaboration_tools.md

 ### Requesting a Channel

-To add a channel, please contact the [Open Mainframe Project Program Director].
+To add a channel, please [submit a request].

 Some general guidelines on new channels...